elaf1420/Smart-Methods-Electricity/README.md

 We tend to think of voltage (V) as existing between two different terminals, points or nodes within a circuit or battery supply.
 But voltage is important as it provides the work needed to move the charge from one point to another, either in a forward direction or a reverse direction.
 The voltage, or potential difference between two terminals or points is defined as having a value of one volt, when one joule of energy is used in moving one coulomb of electric charge between those two terminals.

-In other words, the Voltage difference between two points or terminals is the work required in Joules to move one Coulomb of charge from A to B. Therefore voltage can be expressed as being:
+In other words, the Voltage difference between two points or terminals is the work required in Joules to move one Coulomb of charge from A to B.